-Surprisingly, most entrepreneurs who are victims of legal suites are either naïve or unaware.
-So, to avoid such scenarios, we have prepared the following legal tips for small business suggested by Streeterlaw, an Australian law firm where you can find a commercial litigation lawyer in Sydney for your cases.
+Surprisingly, most entrepreneurs who are victims of legal suits are either naïve or unaware.
+So, to avoid such scenarios, we have prepared the following legal tips for small businesses as suggested by Streeterlaw, an Australian law firm where you can find a commercial litigation lawyer in Sydney for your cases.

-1. Ensure you are not only covered but also abiding the law
+1. Ensure you are not only covered but also abiding by the law

 Most businesses that are on the wrong mostly commit crimes while unaware.
 As such, this often leads to an expensive legal battle that will likely lead to fines worth millions of dollars.
 Worse than penalties, legal disputes are good at damaging reputations, thus leading to loss of clients and eventually bankruptcy.